Nevada-Bioinformatics-Center/EPSCoR-Microbiome-Pathway/docs/wiki.md

 ### Installing Nextflow

-Before installing Nextflow, please ensure that **Bash** version *3.2 (or later)* and **Java** version *17 (or later, up to 24)* are installed on your system.
+Before installing Nextflow, please ensure that **Bash** version *3.2 (or later)* and **Java** version *17 LTS* are installed on your system.
+Java 17 LTS is recommended for best compatibility; a newer Java version may also be compatible.
 If these are not present, you will need to install them.
+For more information, please visit: https://nextflow.io/docs/latest/install.html

-It is recommended to install Nextflow using the self-installing package distribution mode; however, users can also opt for installation via conda mode or as a standalone distribution.
-The following steps outline the process for installing Nextflow as a self-installing package:
+It is recommended to install Nextflow using the **standalone installation method**.
+The following steps outline the process for installing Nextflow:

 **Step 1:** Download Nextflow